 a program distinguished for its focus on culture, privilege, and social justice.

 Both stress the importance of deep presence and connection.
 These practices enhance my ability to listen deeply in a way that inspires self awareness, acceptance, and growth.

 Martial Arts / Qigong:

-Physical awareness informs mental awareness, and some of the most effective solutions arise from parts of our bodies other than our brains.
+Physical awareness informs mental awareness, and some of our most effective solutions are stimulated by parts of our bodies other than our brains.